hidalgopl/secureapi-dev/README.md

 1. Check if docker containers are up.
 2. `docker-compose logs boatswain` -> check if tests were executed
 2. `docker-compose logs test_saver` -> check if tests were saved to DB

+## Deploying
+To deploy new version, just create a commit with updated docker images tags in [compose](docker-compose-prod.yml).
+Then, tag the commit in semver standard (`v*.*.*`) and push to master.
+CI will deploy to all envs and run security tests on new release.